rkandpal2021/credapi-functional-test/README.md

 - Each environment has a specific property file.
 This file contains all the environment specific properties like Base URI.

 ### Parallel test execution -
-- Currently, two tests are getting parallelly execute.
+- Currently, two tests are getting executed parallelly.
 This can be changed by updating the "thread-count" in the testng-regression.xml.
 - We can also enable the parallel execution of data driven test by adding parallel=true to DataProvider.